-We prepared a number of tasks for participants, which we believed would be similar to their day-to-day work.
-For example, we would ask a doctor to prescribe a particular drug to a patient but we would ask a lab technician to do data entry and report generation.
+We prepared a number of scenarios for participants, which we believed would be similar to their day-to-day work.
+For example, we would ask a doctor to prescribe a particular drug to a patient or we would ask a lab technician to do data entry and report generation.

-During these sessions, we asked participants to complete these tasks with the alpha version of the software.
-Participants would verbalize their thoughts by “thinking aloud,” and I would only ask probing questions when users were quiet.
-Otherwise, I allowed them to use the software without our intervention.
+During these sessions, we asked participants to complete these tasks with the alpha build.
+Participants would verbalize their thoughts by “thinking aloud.”
+I minimized interactions with the participants during the session and only asked open-ended probing questions if they forgot to think aloud.

-After the tasks were completed, we interviewed the participants to hear their first impressions, their suggestions, and address any questions they had.
+After the tasks were completed, we interviewed the participants to hear their first impressions and address any questions they had.

 Key Findings from Usability Testing